mvcdigital/blisscakeart/src/content/gallery/_index.md

     bullets:
       - bullet: "Fondant covered cake, with fondant details in the bed, rug and side table "
-      - bullet: Intense coffee sponge, paired with a light mocha buttercream
+      - bullet: Intense coffee sponge, paired with a light mocha buttercream filling
       - bullet: Served 30 portions
     text: Christmas cake inspired by Santa over sleeping in bed on Christmas morning
   - images: